 French courts have interpreted the arbitrator's duty of disclosure broadly.
 By a decision dated 9 September 2010, the Paris Court of Appeal established a general obligation of independence applicable to the arbitrator in his relations with the counsel of the parties by deciding that the relationship between arbitrators and counsel should also be examined upon assessing an arbitrator's independence.
+Recent case law, however, considers that the duty of disclosure only concerns facts that can create a reasonable doubt, regarding to independence and impartiality, in the parties' minds (Cass., 1ère civ., 4 July and 10 October 2012).

-In the event that the parties are not able to agree on the removal of an arbitrator, the issue can be resolved by the person responsible for administering arbitration or by the juge d'appui to whom application must be made.
-Such application must be made within one month following the disclosure or the discovery of the fact at issue (Article 1456 of the CCP).
+In the event that the parties are unable to agree on the removal of an arbitrator, the issue can be resolved by the person responsible for administering arbitration or by the juge d'appui to whom an application must be made.
+Such an application must be made within one month following the disclosure or the discovery of the fact at issue (Article 1456 of the CCP).